Whispers begin to tell of a figure emerging from the darkness

 - In Guy Gavriel Kay's The Fionavar Tapestry, Lancelot and Arthur are set up as eternal heroic archetypes who appear in all the worlds of the Weaver's Tapestry, playing out the same roles of the Noble King and the Knight Who Betrays Him in as many guises and names as there are worlds.

 - Parodied in Craig Shaw Gardner's The Wanderings of Wuntvor series- Wuntvor, former apprentice to the great wizard Ebenezum, evades the Anthropomorphic Personification of Death so many times, Death begins to think he is "The Eternal Apprentice", and gets really annoyed about it, the more frequently it happens.

 - Lampshaded and parodied by T.H.
 White in the last volume of The Once and Future King, where Merlin (who was born an old man at the end of the universe and lives his life backwards in time to an eventual death as a baby during the Big Bang) devotes a couple of paragraphs to confusing Arthur by criticising future retellings of his legend, mercilessly savaging White's version ("Imagine, beginning with the Normans and ending with the Wars of the Roses") for using Comic-Book Time to allow Arthur and the others to live through centuries of history while simultaneously only living for normal human lifespans.

-- The Dragon from the Wheel of Time.
-He's reincarnated once an Age to do battle with the Dark One.
-Also in the Wheel of Time are the Heros of the Horn, who reincarnate more frequently and form much of the mythology and legends.
+- The Heroes of the Horn, who reincarnate more frequently and form much of the mythology and legends.

 - Perry Rhodan: an interstellar hero who became immortal during his adventures.